Skip to main content

 The merger was a success, giving our

 League (LWVGP) a stronger voice in the community as well as in the state.
 We are the largest League in Pennsylvania.
-Our League has been active and effective in such vital areas as Voter Services, civic education, and elections, as well as advocating for issues like gun safety, education and healthcare.
+Our League has been active and effective in such vital areas as Voter Services, civic education, and elections, as well as advocating for issues like gun safety, education, and healthcare.

-100 Years of History--100 Years of Change
+105 Years of History--105 Years of Change

 To read about the lives and work of some of our trailblazing "Marvelous Members", click here

-Want to read about even more history of the LWVPGH?
-Click on this link to the
+Learn about even more history of the LWVPGH-- Click on this link to the Heinz History Center Archives here.